What is a Restaurant

 The type of this restaurant is Informal, yet hygienically kept and it is located in busy areas such as Bus stands, Railway stations, Shopping areas, and so on.
 Catering to the requirements of the middle class and the customers who are in a hurry.

-Dhaba is a roadside food stall found on national and state highways, mainly catering to the requirements of heavy vehicle crew.
+Dhaba is a roadside food stall found on national and state highways, mainly catering to the requirements of heavy vehicle crews.
 It specialized in Punjabi cuisine and tandoor cooking, serving very limited dishes, which are freshly prepared.

 8. Fast Food Joint

-The fast-food concept was first introduced in the USA and now it has become popular around the world.
+The fast-food joint concept was first introduced in the USA and now it has become popular around the world.
 It is characterized by the speed of service and the affordable price of the menu items.

 This is a restaurant of French origin, mainly serving coffee and snacks.
 The French introduced Cafés in the French colonies in India but served Indian snacks such as vada, samosas, and so on along with coffee and pastries.